augustss/verse-semantics/Book/docs/06_failure.md

 ## Failure Patterns: Idioms and Techniques

-As you work with failure in Verse, certain patterns emerge that solve common problems elegantly.
+As you work with failure, certain patterns emerge that solve common problems elegantly.

 The validation chain pattern uses sequential failures to ensure all conditions are met: